Census Bureau Shortening Counting Operation For 2020 Census

 The bureau's field data collection will end by Sept.
 30, and people must respond to the survey using the self-response options by that date.
 You can respond online, by phone or mail.

-At the start of the pandemic, the bureau announced it was adjusting its plans to extend that deadline to Oct.
-31st.
+Back in April, the bureau said because of COVID, it needed extra time to get accurate U.S. population data.
+It initially proposed pushing back its deadline for collecting data to the end of October.
+But now, it's boosting operations to finish that phase early.

-Once the bureau has all of the data, it plans to "review it for completeness and accuracy" and "streamline its processing" to meet the deadline.
+Once the bureau has collected data, it says it'll "review it for completeness and accuracy."
+The bureau has to report population totals by the end of the year, so it then plans to "streamline its processing" to make that deadline.

 Critics worry a shortened timeline will lead to miscounts in minority groups.